CHAPTER 3: A GANBURY STROLL

 “Hey, wait.
 Let me go.” the boy said.

-“Why of all the krakens in the Kraken Sea should I let you go?
-So you can ask for help?”
+“Why of all the krakens in the Kraken Sea should I let you go?”

 “Oh yeah?” the young boy growled.